LoopKit/loopdocs/docs/faqs/branch-faqs.md

 There has been some reorganization of code to make it easier to drop in new pump and CGM modules.
 These may not be obvious to the user, but are important for moving forward.

 And, of course, the integration of Omnipod DASH.
 The RileyLink Compatible devices are no longer required with DASH.

-Please continue to [Loop dev Preview](dev-menus.md) for preliminary documentation about Loop dev.